-Vendor Name: Date of Request:

-Project Title: Project No.
+Vendor Name: Date of Request: Project Title: Project No.

 A Solicitation Requirements Review is being requested because the Vendor asserts that they are being unfairly disadvantage for the following reason(s): (check all that apply)

-□ Application of Minimum Requirements
+- Application of Minimum Requirements

-□ Application of Business Requirements
+- □ Application of Business Requirements

-Due to unclear instructions, the process best possible responses s may result in the County not receiving the
+- Due to unclear instructions, the process may result in the County not receiving the best possible responses

-I understand that this request must be receive solicitation document. ed by the County within 10 business days of issuance of the
+I understand that this request must be received by the County within 10 business days of issuance of the solicitation document.

-For each area contested, Vendor must explain (Attach additional pages and supporting docu in in detail the factual reasons for the requested review. umentation as necessary.)
+For each area contested, Vendor must explain in detail the factual reasons for the requested review.
+(Attach additional pages and supporting documentation as necessary.)

-Request submitted by:
+Request submitte ed by: ------------------ --------

+(Name)

-(Name) (Title)
+(Title)

-For Cou unty use only
+For County use e offiy

 Date Transmittal Received by County: Date Solicitation Released:

 Reviewed by:

 Results of Review - Comments:

 Date Response sent to Vendor:

+For County was only